 This step takes quite a few minutes.
 The butter should be a few shades lighter by the time it is ready.

 Sift the flour and corn starch together.
 Next add half the flour and blend it in to the butter mixture.

 Add the remainder of the flour use your hand to form a soft dough.
 This dough will be very brittle and crumbly.

-Use your fingers to press the dough into a 7-inch round spring form pan.
+Use your fingers to press the dough into a 7-inch round spring form pan or tart tin.

 Next replace the sides of the spring form pan.